jgmenu/jgmenu/README.md

   - It reads menu items from stdin in a similar way to dmenu and dzen2, but
     parses comma seperated fields for the name, command and icon

-It has been compiled and runs on OpenBSD, FreeBSD and various Linux
+It has been compiled and run on OpenBSD, FreeBSD and various Linux
 distributions including Bunsenlabs, Arch, Ubuntu, Alpine and Mint.

 Build and Install